civol/HDLRuby/README.md

 end
 ```

+Now, any instance of the `dff` module will respond to the `interface_size` method.

-### Modifying the generation behavior
+### Modifying the Generation Behavior

-The main purpose of allowing global and local extensions for hardware constructs is to give the user the possibility to implement its synthesis methods.
-For example, one may want to implement some algorithm for a given kind of system.
-For that purpose, the user can define an abstract system (without any hardware content), that holds the specific algorithm as follows:
+The primary purpose of supporting global and local extensions for HDLRuby constructs is to allow users to customize and control the hardware generation process.
+This is especially useful when implementing synthesis algorithms tailored to specific types of modules.

+For example, suppose you want to implement a generation algorithm for a category of modules.
+You can define an abstract module -- one without hardware content -- that holds the generation logic:

 ```ruby
 system(:my_base) {}